-You and your fellow survivors will board a bus for an exclusive, two-hour, behind-the scenes look at the most iconic sets from AMC’s The Walking Dead.
+For a limited time, you and your fellow survivors will be able to board a bus for an exclusive, two-hour, behind-the scenes look at the most iconic sets from AMC’s The Walking Dead.

-*All tour times, photos opportunities, stops and entertainment are subject to change at any time.
+*All tour times, photos opportunities, stops and entertainment are subject to change or cancellation at any time.

 EXPERIENCE ALL THE FAMOUS SIGHTS

 When you pass through the gates of Alexandria, you will enter a unique 9 acre set.
 The Alexandria set is a functioning neighborhood surrounded by a 15 foot metal wall.

 This set has been invaded by Negan, flooded with Zombies, and had its buildings set afire.
 You will see how the residents have survived and evolved.
 You’ll also see Rick’s home, the infirmary and other iconic places within the walls of The Alexandria Safe Zone Community.